 Random news: Announcements

-On March 6-7, 2019 the 4th Conference of Young St. Petersburg Orientalists "China and Its Neighbors" will be held at the IOM RAS.
+On April 8-10, 2019, the 41st annual session of St. Petersburg Arabists will be held in the IOM RAS.